 Here’s how you can help keep scareware at bay.

-1. Turn pop-up blockers turned on – Stopping or shutting off popups will prevent your screen from being filled with advertisements for fake security programs.
+- Turn pop-up blockers turned on – Stopping or shutting off popups will prevent your screen from being filled with advertisements for fake

-2. If you get pop-ups, RESIST the urge to CLICK – Good cybersecurity practices include “Never Click” on any links or “download” buttons on pop-ups.
+antivirus /antimalware program from a trusted company.
+They offer the best protection against all forms of viruses, malware and will protect your devices from scareware. - If you get pop-ups, RESIST the urge to CLICK – Good cybersecurity practices include “Never Click” on any links or “download” buttons on pop-ups.
 If you are really worried that your computer is infected, do a Google search on the company behind the pop-up you’ve received.
-You’ll quickly discover whether that company is offering legitimate or scam security software.
+You’ll quickly discover whether that company is offering legitimate or scam

 By entering your email address you agree to receive emails from EveryDayCyber.
 We'll respect your privacy and you can unsubscribe at any time.